CountyEthics

 Crag Considerations

-• Limestone at Angel Bay becomes dangerously greasy in humid or damp conditions — falls from slippery holds are a real risk today.
+• Limestone at Angel Bay becomes dangerously greasy in humid and damp conditions — falls are more likely when friction is compromised even if the rock appears visually dry.

 Reasoning